bachya/simplisafe-python/docs/usage.rst

 *************************************************

-This type of two-factor authentication requires you to click a link in an email from SimpliSafe.
-At any point, you can see if two-factor authentication has been completed:
+This type of two-factor authentication requires you to click a link in an email from SimpliSafe™.
+At any point, you can see if two-factor authentication is complete:

 .. code:: python